ezgigokdemir/WebsiteWorks/README.md

 # WebsiteWorks
-There are my website works created with Bootstrap, jQuery in this repository.
+There are my website works designed with Bootstrap, jQuery in this repository.